Sphinx111/Tetra-Build-1/README.md

 # Submitting bugs

 When you find a bug, it is very important to record the incoming bits so I can check what's going on.
-This is done with `decoder -o out.bits` command.
+This is done with `./decoder -o out.bits` command.
 You can zip and attach the `out.bits` file to the issue, it is very useful.

+Typical debug scenario is:
+1. you have some bits from `./decoder -o out.bits`
+2. in folder recorder remove file `log.txt`
+3. start `./recorder`
+4. in folder decoder, replay your bits file with `./decoder -i out.bits`
+5. go back to recorder folder and read the `log.txt` file

+Note that the `out.bits` file can be read by sq5bpf `tetra-rx out.bits`.

 # Previous work